ibm-mas/mas-performance/docs/mas/manage-industry-solutions/ong-hse/bestpractice.md

-# MAS Manage Oil and Gas
+# MAS Manage Oil and Gas/HSE

 ## Best Practice for Performance